Breakthrough enables development of photosensitive drugs

-BARCELONA, Spain, June 18, 2013 — A chemical nanoengineering breakthrough favoring the development of light-regulated therapeutic molecules could lead to personalized medicine that limits treatment time of a given region and reduces unwanted results, a multidisciplinary team has demonstrated.
+BARCELONA, Spain – A chemical nanoengineering breakthrough in light-regulated therapeutic molecules could lead to personalized medicine that limits treatment time of a given region and reduces unwanted results.

-Modifying biological processes with light has led to new fields of research, such as optogenetics and optopharmacology, and to the development of numerous tools for biology and medicine.
+Modifying biological processes with light has led to new fields of research such as optogenetics and optopharmacology as well as numerous new tools for biology and medicine.
 Combining drugs with external devices to control light could enable the development of photosensitive drugs, but researchers must enhance the photochemical response of the compounds and be able to stimulate them at visible wavelengths for this to work.

-Giralt, Gorostiza and colleagues synthesized two peptides, which, upon irradiation with light, change shape, allowing or preventing a specific protein-protein interaction.
+Giralt, Gorostiza and colleagues have synthesized two peptides that, when irradiated with light, change shape, allowing or preventing a specific protein-protein interaction.
 The association of these two proteins is required for endocytosis, a process in which cells allow molecules to cross the cell membrane and enter.
-Postdoctoral researcher Laura Nevola and doctoral student Andrés Martín-Quirós have spent the past four years working on the design of these photosensitive peptides.
+Postdoc Laura Nevola and doctoral student Andrés Martín-Quirós have spent the past four years working on the design of these photosensitive peptides.